alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/providing-financial-services.markdown

 If an Iraninan person invest in your uranium or nuclear-related business, they must have a licence.

+##Crimea and Sevastopol

+There is a ban on supporting any project or business in Crimea and Sevastopol which recognise it's illegal annexation.
+Including:

+* buying property
+* providing tourism services
+* investing in businesses (particularly energy infrastructure and transport)

+You also can't suuply equipment, technology and technical services, or investment, for oil, gas or mineral resources activities in the region.

+[Contact UK Trade and Investment (UKTI) Ukraine](commercial.kyiv@gmail.com) if you want to find out more about supplying any goods or services in Crimer and Sevastopol.

 ## If you’re providing services under a financial sanctions licence

 You must [tell HM Treasury](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible if you’re dealing with a client under a financial services licence and they commit an offence under financial sanctions (eg they breach the terms of their licence).